Little Joe Ventures Fellowship

 Each year, Northwestern faculty and staff committees nominate and select students who have shown exceptional promise as entrepreneurs.
 Five sophomores are chosen each winter quarter after a rigorous interview process.
 Each cohort is announced at the beginning of the spring quarter.

-Fellows selected to participate in the highly competitive program receive financial awards, mentors and transformational experiences, including international travel.
+Fellows selected to participate in the highly competitive program receive financial support for entrepreneurial endeavors, coaching, and transformational experiences, including group travel.
 Additionally, the Fellows gain access to the donor’s and university’s extensive networks.

 Take a Look